cogdog/truwriter/README.md

 ### Updating the TRU Writer Theme (manually)

+If you have ftp/sftp access to your site (or this can be done in a cpanel file manager), simply upload the new theme files to the `wp-content/themes` directory that includes the older version theme.

+For those that lack direct file upload access or maybe that idea sends shivers down the spine, upload and activate the [Easy Theme and Plugin Upgrades](https://wordpress.org/plugins/easy-theme-and-plugin-upgrades/) plugin -- this will allow you to upload a newer version of a theme as a ZIP archive, the same way you add a theme by uploading.

+## Inserting Demo Content

+If you want a site that is not completely empty, after setting up with WP-Pusher or from scratch, you can import all the content set up on the [public demo site](https://lab.cogdogblog.com/writer).

+Install all content by [downloading the WordPress export for that site](https://github.com/cogdog/truwriter/blob/master/data/truwriter.xml).
+Running the WordPress Importer (under **Tools** -- **Import**) and upload that file when prompted.

+You can also get a copy of the Widgets used on that site too.
+First intall/activate the [Widget Importer & Exporter plugin](https://wordpress.org/plugins/widget-importer-exporter/).
+Download the [Writer Widgets data file](https://github.com/cogdog/truwriter/blob/master/data/writer-widgets.wie).
+Look under the **Tools** menu for **[Widget Importer & Exporter** and use the Import Widgets section to upload the data file.
+Boom!
+You got my widgets.

+## Troubleshooting

 *Note (Dec 11, 2018) If your site's featured images are blank, it's likely because of a change to the parent Radcliffe theme that was automatically updated on your site.
 An update to TRU Writer version 1.2 or later will fix this issue.*

-If you have ftp/sftp access to your site (or this can be done in a cpanel file manager), simply upload the new theme files to the `wp-content/themes` directory that includes the older version theme.

-For those that lack direct file upload access or maybe that idea sends shivers down the spine, upload and activate the [Easy Theme and Plugin Upgrades](https://wordpress.org/plugins/easy-theme-and-plugin-upgrades/) plugin -- this will allow you to upload a newer version of a theme as a ZIP archive, the same way you add a theme by uploading.

-If you are updating a site built with a previous version of the theme and something wonky happens, try the following:
+If you are updating a site built with a previous version of the theme and something wonky happens after an update, try the following:

-* Don't Panic
+* Don't panic!
 * Go to Settings -&gt; Permalinks, and just click **Save**.
 Some errors are related to the way URLs are re-written in WordPress.
-* Go to Appearances, and change the theme to any other theme, then change it back to TRU Writer.
-There are some things the theme does on activation that can clear some issues.
+* Go to Appearances and change the theme to any other theme, then change it back to TRU Writer.
+There are some things the theme does on activation that can clear some issues with links not working.
-* Go to the TRU Writer Options and click **Save** as new option values may need a reset.
+* Go to the TRU Writer Options and click **Save** as new option values may need a reset
+* Close down the computer, go out for a walk.
+Fresh air works wonders.
 * If all that fails, [report an issue](https://github.com/cogdog/truwriter/issues) with as much detail that describes the situation.

 ## Setting Up TRU Writer

-Now that you've installed TRU Writer and can see the barebones theme staring back at you.
+Now that you've installed TRU Writer and can see the barebones theme staring back at you or maybe dome cheesy demo content.
 It is not very interesting.
 Yet.
-Get rid of any "Hello World" posts, say good bye.
+Get rid of any "Hello World" posts, say bye bye.
 Set your TRU Theme Options (see below).
 Set up a menu.
 Try using the Write page to create some initial content.
+Poke around the Customizer settings.
+Fiddle with your footer widgets.

 ### Recommended Plugins for TRU Writer

 While your doing all that uploading, you should know that this theme uses the [Reading Time WP plugin](https://wordpress.org/plugins/reading-time-wp/) to insert those commonplace estimates of reading time -- blame [Medium](http://www.medium.com) if you hate knowing how long a post might take to read.

-## Demo Content

-If you want a site that is not completely empty, you can get one with the content set up on the [public demo site](https://lab.cogdogblog.com/writer).

-Install all content by [downloading the WordPress export for that site](https://github.com/cogdog/truwriter/blob/master/data/truwriter.xml).
-Running the WordPress Importer (under **Tools** -- **Import**) and upload that file when prompted.

-You can also get a copy of the Widgets used on that site too.
-First intall/activate the [Widget Importer & Exporter plugin](https://wordpress.org/plugins/widget-importer-exporter/).
-Download the [Writer Widgets data file](https://github.com/cogdog/truwriter/blob/master/data/writer-widgets.wie).
-Look under the **Tools** menu for **[Widget Importer & Exporter** and use the Import Widgets section to upload the data file.
-Boom!
-You got Widgets.

 ### Page Setup